Do Bats Have Teeth?

-Yes, bats are capable of biting, but their behavior regarding biting can vary depending on the species and circumstances.
-Bats are mammals and, like other mammals, they have the ability to bite if they feel threatened, cornered, or provoked.
-However, it's important to note that bats generally prefer to avoid interactions with humans or other animals and will only resort to biting as a defensive mechanism.
+Yes, bats are capable of biting.
+Bats are mammals and, like other mammals, have teeth as well as the ability to bite if they feel threatened, cornered, or provoked.
+However, bats generally prefer to avoid interactions with humans or other animals and will typically only resort to biting as a defensive mechanism.

 Bat Bites